Behaviour

 A2L – Attitude to Learning

-Positive behaviour is rewarded through diligent work, taking the initiative and following the ethos set by the classroom teachers and the whole school community.
+Positive behaviour, seen in consistent & diligent work, taking the initiative and following the ethos set by the classroom teachers and the whole school community, is widely rewarded.

 Consequences: